Mahmoud-Samy-Creator/Elzero-Web-School/Video_Tutorials/README.md

 ### 🕵️‍♂️ P10) Write a program to print the even elements of an integer array

 ### 🕵️‍♂️ P10) Write a program simulates guessing number game used in IQ tests

+### 🕵️‍♂️ P11) You have an array includes +ve, -ve, odd & even numbers.
+Write a program that adds all +ve and even numbers only

+### 🕵️‍♂️ P12) Write a program simulates a guessing game num between 1 - 10, the user have 3 tries only to enter.